GreatAuk/utopia-utils/README.md

     value: 1,
     label: 'level2',
   },
-] as const // as const is required to make the type safe
+] as const // as const is required to make the typesafe

 const enumLevel = createEnumFromOptions(optionsLevel)
 console.log(enumLevel.level1) // 0